 Final Takeaway

-A probate petition forms the foundation of the probate process.
-It gives the court authority and creates legal protection.
+A probate petition forms the foundation of estate administration.
+It allows the court to appoint a representative and supervise the process.